AhmedFathyAbdelaaal/SprintBootIntro/README.md

 # SprintBootIntro
 A simple CRUD program that utilized Springboot &amp; postgres to be ran. &amp; is written in Java.

+## Content of This Github Repository:
+	-demo.zip : the initial project we started with that was downloaded from Spring Initializr.
+	-DemoApplication.java : main file we use to run the API.
+	-pom.xml : our xml file that has our dependancies.
+Spring Initializr made for us.
+	-application.properties : our properties file we use later on to define the data base we connect to.
+	-student folder : Folder contains a few files:
+		-Student.java : our student class that has setters, getters, constructors of our student data.
+		-StudentConfig.java : our Configuration file. has our initial starting data for our data base.
+		-StudentController.java : Our RestController that controls our API & calls for the functions neccessary.
+		-StudentRepository.java : Our Repository.
+		-StudentService.java : Our Service Layer providing functionality for our API.

+## What Are We Doing?

 We are going to be building an application.
 It excludes any front end dev requirements, going to be fully back end.

-The API will recieve GET, POST, PUT & DELETE requests & act on them.
+##The API will recieve GET, POST, PUT & DELETE requests & act on them.
 (Basic CRUD functions)

 We will also have a Service Layer, wwhich will handle business logic.